Autoimmunity: History

-In the later 19th century it was believed that the immune system was unable to react against the body's own tissues.
+In the later 19th century, it was believed that the immune system was unable to react against the body's own tissues.
 Paul Ehrlich, at the turn of the 20th century, proposed the concept of horror autotoxicus.
 Ehrlich later adjusted his theory to recognize the possibility of autoimmune tissue attacks, but believed certain innate protection mechanisms would prevent the autoimmune response from becoming pathological.

-In 1904 this theory was challenged by the discovery of a substance in the serum of patients with paroxysmal cold hemoglobinuria that reacted with red blood cells.
+In 1904, this theory was challenged by the discovery of a substance in the serum of patients with paroxysmal cold hemoglobinuria that reacted with red blood cells.
 During the following decades, a number of conditions could be linked to autoimmune responses.
 However, the authoritative status of Ehrlich's postulate hampered the understanding of these findings.
 Immunology became a biochemical rather than a clinical discipline.
-By the 1950s the modern understanding of autoantibodies and autoimmune diseases started to spread.
+By the 1950s, the modern understanding of autoantibodies and autoimmune diseases started to spread.

-More recently it has become accepted that autoimmune responses are an integral part of vertebrate immune systems (sometimes termed "natural autoimmunity").
+More recently, it has become accepted that autoimmune responses are an integral part of vertebrate immune systems (sometimes termed "natural autoimmunity").
 Autoimmunity should not be confused with alloimmunity.

 Low-level autoimmunity

-While a high level of autoimmunity is unhealthy, a low level of autoimmunity may actually be beneficial.
-Taking the experience of a beneficial factor in autoimmunity further, one might hypothesize with intent to prove that autoimmunity is always a self-defense mechanism of the mammal system to survive.
-The system does not randomly lose the ability to distinguish between self and non-self; the attack on cells may be the consequence of cycling metabolic processes necessary to keep the blood chemistry in homeostasis.

-Second, autoimmunity may have a role in allowing a rapid immune response in the early stages of an infection when the availability of foreign antigens limits the response (i.e., when there are few pathogens present).
+Autoimmunity may have a role in allowing a rapid immune response in the early stages of an infection when the availability of foreign antigens limits the response (i.e., when there are few pathogens present).
 In their study, Stefanova et al. (2002) injected an anti-MHC class II antibody into mice expressing a single type of MHC Class II molecule (H-2b) to temporarily prevent CD4+ T cell-MHC interaction.
 Naive CD4+ T cells (those that have not encountered non-self antigens before) recovered from these mice 36 hours post-anti-MHC administration showed decreased responsiveness to the antigen pigeon cytochrome c peptide, as determined by ZAP70 phosphorylation, proliferation, and interleukin 2 production.
 Thus Stefanova et al. (2002) demonstrated that self-MHC recognition (which, if too strong may contribute to autoimmune disease) maintains the responsiveness of CD4+ T cells when foreign antigens are absent.